yzdxs/learn-anything/readme.md

 There are few ways in which you can contribute.

-I would love it if you would add your own knowledge or links to this mind map.
+I would love it if you would add your own knowledge or high quality links to this mind map.
 You can do so by [starting an issue](https://github.com/nikitavoloboev/research/issues/new) and writing what it is that you want to add to it that I have missed.
 Here is an [example of one possible request](https://github.com/nikitavoloboev/knowledge-map/issues/1).

 Do you have a favourite book or course or project that you have found that you really love?
 Do you have a favourite website or article or quote?
 You can just open an issue and say what it is you wish was added that is missing.
 Perhaps there is a huge area of research that I missed all together and you wish it would be added to the [main mind map](https://my.mindnode.com/83qmKgoATj8TyKzprzsPfoirxa2g9WmFGx3xpr1J), just [open an issue](https://github.com/nikitavoloboev/research/issues/new) and say it.

-Another thing I am doing is giving succint and clear descriptions to each of the main nodes in the graph as can be seen in the [index](https://github.com/nikitavoloboev/knowledge-map#mindmap-index-%EF%B8%8F) below for some of the nodes.
+Another thing I am doing is giving succint and clear descriptions to each of the main nodes in the graph as can be seen in the [index](https://github.com/nikitavoloboev/knowledge-map#mindmap-index-%EF%B8%8F) below.
 I wish to desribe each of the nodes in the most clear way possible.
 I would love some help on this by either adding your own descriptions and submitting a pull request or correcting or improving the descriptions I have written.
 Perhaps I have made a mistake or it could be said better.

 As it currently stands, this mind map is used mainly by me but as I explore further and further and do more research, I will try to structure knowledge in a way that visualises the various connections in a way that makes more and more sense.
-I really dislike the black box nature of Google where you have to know what to ask before getting an answer.
+I really dislike the black box nature of search engines where you have to know what to ask before getting an answer.

 If you do want to help me make my vision of open sourcing and visualising all of the world's knowledge in this way a reality, you can try look into [websites](https://my.mindnode.com/y4oVGAm2vzypkm3sxqzxVySu5VzN8bRhzRzPQeLs), [blogs](https://my.mindnode.com/Lr33AxQg1yTrPzYJrAbFD7E6Wr7cM6YyoUfXaEzp), [GitHub repos](https://my.mindnode.com/sqcjpU1hCsD9RCrNRjHk9E6L26f4spbiDszhyVqG), [images](https://my.mindnode.com/mTasm9Ay8VtFs7fHRPDUSdEMqHExtjpcgwjBeUTC), [reddit subreddits](https://my.mindnode.com/7GcutaqJUbnUuyjRsopqkPhyaaNa1BMmhao6pbf8), [quora communities](https://my.mindnode.com/podGZSe7quPx5sFTPiEYugDpLBKVpVJsP9gPucdu) and see what I have missed adding there that you think should be added.
 Quality over quantitiy though.
-The goal is to represent knoweldge visually and see connections between each of the nodes.
+The goal is to represent knoweldge visually and see connections between each of the nodes and provide paths to acquring this knowledge.

 There are many other mind maps that you can explore and I would really love to hear your thoughts and suggestions of what I can add or how I can improve this project.
 I am heavily learning and experimenting with the web stack as I have some really exciting plans for this project, mind maps and visualisation in general.
 If you find this idea appealing to you, please [message me](mailto:nikita.voloboev@gmail.com) and I would love to hear your thoughts.